Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): MAGMAR-Copulas

 \section{MAGMAR-Copulas}

 In this section, we introduce and discuss the moving aggregate modification to copula-based time series models.
-For illustration, the autoregressive and moving aggregate orders are set to one.
-Results for arbitrary orders $p$ and $q$ can be derived in a similar fashion; Some results with arbitrary orders are given in the Appendix.\\
+For illustration, the autoregressive and moving aggregate \SPP{will be} set to one.
+Results for arbitrary orders $p$ and $q$ can be derived in a similar fashion \SP{but are beyond the scope of this paper;} however, some results with arbitrary orders $p$ and $q$ are given in the Appendix.